Table of contents

 • After Year 1: No penalty.

-🔹 Best for: Investors expecting to sell or refi soon after the first year.
+Best for: Investors expecting to sell, refi, or accelerate principal payment soon after the first year.

 • Year 1: 1% fee.